muiz-rahemtullah/Do-Three-Pointers-Influence-Wins-in-the-NBA/README.md

 # Do-Three-Pointers-Influence-Wins-in-the-NBA

-When watching NBA Basketball in this era, we observe teams attempting to play at a very fast pace, and focusing on three types of shots specifically and these are
+When watching NBA Basketball in this era, we observe teams attempting to play at a very fast pace, and focusing on three types of shots specifically and these are:

 -Free Throws